sunyumail93/PacBioWorkflow/README.md

 The follwoing three workflows need to be run in the same directory (input files should also be in the same directory).

 Here, we use mouse mm10 as an example.
-For human, change the InputParameter files accordingly.
+For human, change the `InputParameters1.txt` file accordingly.

 ### 1, PacbioGetAssembly.sh